Gregory V. Bard

 some source code of the examples used.

-- This is an excellent tutorial
+This is an excellent entry-point

 for faculty, PhD-students in mathematics, and senior math majors about using